telerik/reporting-docs/designing-reports/report-structure/graph/formatting-a-graph/gridlines.md

 1. Click the gridlines that you want to modify.
 The selected gridlines properties are listed in the __Property Browser__ .

-    >tip                     If you are using the standalone report designer you can take advantage of the ribbon format and graph tools.
+    >                    If you are using the standalone report designer you can take advantage of the ribbon format and graph tools.

 1. Setup the gridlines properties according to your requirements.